header header

 Your direction of travel will be advised the week before you start: it depends on that taken by previous crews.
 Your Information Pack has all details for both directions.
 You will come first to Sowerby Bridge whichever way the boat is going.
 All cars are parked at Sowerby Bridge.
 The easy 20-mile transfer by minibus or taxi to or from Barnoldswick will accordingly be at either the beginning (for the whole party) or the end (for the whole party or just the drivers) of your holiday.
 Cost about £11 per head, minimum £45, plus a small extra charge for bikes or dogs. we will discuss details with you.
 Those travelling entirely by train can get to Barnoldswick (Skipton or Colne station, taxi required) and Sowerby Bridge from main line trains at Leeds, Manchester or Preston.

 This one-way trip is available only on Hereford.
-Friday or Monday start.
+Monday start.

 One way canal holiday via Rochdale and Wigan - Fallingroyd, Hebden Bridge